Andy Rogers – Principal

 Tim has been Director of Music at RGS High Wycombe since 1994.
 He directs all the large- scale instrumental and choral ensembles, regularly appearing with them at the National Festival.
-His passion for choral singing has led him to set up and direct a number of choirs, and he has until recently been conductor of the High Wycombe Music Centre Youth Choir.
-His RGS close harmony choir “Singers Limited” has been voted Youth Choir of the year and is representing the UK in a European competition in Munich.
-Good luck boys!
+His passion for choral singing has led him to set up and direct a number of choirs.
+His RGS close harmony choir “Singers Limited” won Youth Choir of the year and performed on the television; they also represented the UK in a European competition in Munich.

 Ellie Walton- violin/viola

 Ellie currently studies Viola and Baroque Viola at the Royal Academy of Music with Martin Outram (of the Maggini Quartet).
 Her recent orchestral experience includes principal viola of the Royal Academy Opera orchestra and of the Baroque Orchestra in the RAM Kohn Bach Cantata series.
 She was also previously the principal viola of the Junior Guildhall Symphony and String orchestras as well as a String leader in the National Youth Orchestra of Great Britain.
 She has enjoyed playing in masterclasses with Lawrence Power, Hartmut Rohde, Mate Szucs and Tatjana Mazurenko .
 Ellie has begun her level 1 Suzuki Teacher training and is keen to inspire her pupils to learn both as much as they can and to love making music- in the same way she has been inspired by so many musicians.